chaosprint/dattorro-vst-rs/README.md

 https://github.com/RustAudio/vst-rs

-> Currently, this plugin has only been tested on Apple computers (both M1 or Inter models).
+Thanks for all the contributors in the lists above.
+Without them, developing VST in Rust would not be so straightforward.

 # Usage

 You can download it directly for your music making, or you can build from the source code with some requirement.

+> Currently, this plugin has only been tested on Apple computers (both M1 or Inter models).

 ## Download